 About UN DESA

-- Office for ECOSOC Support and Coordination
+- Office of Intergovernmental Support and Coordination for Sustainable Development

-- Division for Sustainable Development
+- Division for Sustainable Development Goals

 - Population Division

-- Financing for Development Office
+- Financing for Sustainable Development Office

-- Division for Social Policy and Development
+- Division for Inclusive Social Development

 - Statistics Division

-- Development Policy and Analysis Division
+- Economic Analysis and Policy Division

 - United Nations Forum on Forests

-- Capacity Development Office
+- Capacity Development Programme Management Office

 Based at UN Headquarters in New York, UN DESA holds up the development pillar of the UN Secretariat.
 Its nine Divisions work together towards a common goal to promote development, together with our Capacity Development Office.
 UN DESA also collaborates closely with its partners at regional and country levels in helping countries to formulate and implement national development strategies.
 Read more